utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/function-reference.md

 ### datePlus

 Adds a duration of type $units which can be one of ["years", "months", "days", "hours", "minutes", "seconds", "milliseconds"],  to a $timestamp and returns the new timestamp.
-If $duration if less than zero, then the it will be subtracted from the $timestamp.
+If $duration is less than zero, then it will be subtracted from the $timestamp.

 <table class="code-ref-table">
 <tbody>